aviborg/parrot-groundsdk/README.md

 # parrot-groundsdk

-This is an adaptation of the parrot groundsdk to run on Windows, but as CMake is used it compiles on Linux too.
+This is an adaptation of the parrot groundsdk to run on Windows, but as CMake is used it, compiles on Linux too.
 This has been done:
 - Some code fixes
 - Most of the work has been to translate the ```atom.mk``` files to ```CMakeLists.txt``` build files.